 Disclaimer – We Promise NOTHING!

 A disclaimer is a smart addition to a forum, particularly if the forum addresses topics related to making money or health issues.
 The purpose of the disclaimer is to establish the information provided on the site is for educational purposes, and is not intended as advice for a member’s particular situation.
 The goal is to reinforce the notion a person with pain in their abdomen, for example, should speak with a physician, not take advice from “MadDog188” on how to get relief.
-Disclaimers – learn to love them!
+Disclaimers – learn to love them when running a forum!